claudia-nikel/personal_website/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a recent graduate from the Masters of Data Science program at the University of British Columbia.
-Currently looking for employment in the Data Analytics and Data Science fields.
+I am a Data Analyst for Rocky Mountaineer which is the largest private rail-tour company in North America.
+I am passionate about data and helping businesses push data-informed decisions to become data-driven decisions.